Rossofuoco

 "Rossofuoco" is a song by Italian singer-songwriter Mida.
 It was released on 7 October 2023 by Believe Music the first single from the first EP Il sole dentro.

 Description

-The song, written by the singer-songwriter himself with Emanuele Cotto, aka Etta Matters or simply Etta, Gianmarco Grande, aka GNRD, Massimo Barberis, aka Macs, and Tommaso Santoni, aka Rondine, was produced by Etta, GNRD, and Macs.
+The song, written by the singer-songwriter himself with Emanuele Cotto, aka Etta Matters or simply Etta, Gianmarco Grande, aka GRND, Massimo Barberis, aka Macs, and Tommaso Santoni, aka Rondine, was produced by Etta, GRND, and Macs.
 A Spanish version of the song, titled "Rojofuego," was also released.

 Promotion

 The song was previewed during the twenty-third edition of the talent show Amici di Maria De Filippi.

 Music video

-The music video for "Rossofuoco" was published on May 17, 2024 via Mida's YouTube channel.
+The music video, directed by Alessandro Maiorano, was published on 17 May 2024 via Mida's YouTube channel.